contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Preface

-Uncle Bob claims to have taken part and tons of different systems from games to multi-threaded, multi processor, GUI and databases apps and all of them follows the same rules.
+Uncle Bob claims to have taken part and tons of different systems from games to multi-threaded, multi processor, GUI and databases apes and all of them follows the same rules.

 He concludes "*the rules of software architecture are independent of every other variable.*" He based on the fact that even though technology has improved drastically in term of new hardware more libraries and new languages, the bases are the same.
-It's made of the same stuff. it's made of `if` statements, assignments statements, and `while` loops.
-This changelessness of the code is the reason that the rules o software architecture are so consistent across system types.
+It's made of the same stuff.
+It's made of `if` statements, assignments statements, and `while` loops.
+This changeless NESS of the code is the reason that the rules o software architecture are so consistent across system types.
 Nevertheless, one thing has changed: Back then, they didn't know what the rules were.

 ## Introduction